-The Company bifurcates its future lease payments pursuant to the 60 Binney Street Lease into (i) a portion that is allocated to the Building and (ii) a portion that is allocated to the land on which the Building is being constructed, which is recorded as rental expense.
-Although the Company estimates that the Company will not begin making lease payments pursuant to the 60 Binney Street Lease until April 2017, the portion of the lease obligation allocated to the land is treated for accounting purposes as an operating lease that commenced upon execution of the 60 Binney Street Lease in September 2015.
-During the year ended December 31, 2016, the Company recognized \$1.9 million of non-cash rental expense attributable to the land.
+The Company bifurcates its lease payments pursuant to the 60 Binney Street Lease into (i) a portion that is allocated to the Building and (ii) a portion that is allocated to the land on which the Building is located, which is recorded as rental expense.
+The Company began making lease payments pursuant to the 60 Binney Street Lease in March 2017.
+The portion of the lease obligation allocated to the land is treated for accounting purposes as an operating lease that commenced upon execution of the 60 Binney Street Lease in September 2015.
+During the years ended December 31, 2017, 2016 and 2015, the Company recognized \$1.9 million, \$1.9 million, and \$0.5 million of rental expense attributable to the land, respectively.